IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

     - **Partiton0** contains three classes (HitCount, IncrementAction, and IncrementSSB) which the classes that were identified as part of the “**hitcount”** use case from our test cases.

-     <<< TODO: decide if keep it or not - Within partition0, you can see that mono2micro observed
-        intra-partition communication, as indicated by the lines between the classes**.** >>>

     - **Partiton1** contains one class (SnoopServlet) which is the only class that was observed in the “snoop” test case